Mirror Man (character): Mirror Man III

 The third Mirror Man appears during the "Gotham Underground" storyline.
-He is an unnamed African-American man who is a part of the New Rogues which were assembled by the Penguin.
-As this group is modeled after the Rogues, Mirror Man is modeled after the Mirror Master.
+He is an unnamed African-American man who is a member of the New Rogues and inspired by the Mirror Master.

-During the Final Crisis storyline, Mirror Man and the New Rogues are enlisted by Libra to get the Rogues back into the Secret Society of Super Villains.
-He fought the Mirror Master, who was able to use his mirrors to blind Mirror Man and then strangle him with one of the Trickster's springs.
+During the Final Crisis storyline, Libra enlists the New Rogues to return the original Rogues to the Secret Society of Super Villains.
+He battles and is ultimately killed by the Mirror Master.

 Powers and abilities

-The Floyd Ventris version of Mirror Man has genius-level intellect and uses devices that are themed with mirrors.
+The Floyd Ventris incarnation of Mirror Man has genius-level intellect and uses devices that are themed with mirrors.

-The New Rogues version of Mirror Man uses Mirror Master's special mirrors in battle.
+The New Rogues incarnation of Mirror Man uses Mirror Master's special mirrors in battle.